About This Chapter

 8. Self-Concept & Self-Esteem in Organizational Behavior

-Companies have to have a clear understanding of employee personality traits in under to motivate, challenge and train them to be productive.
+Companies have to have a clear understanding of employee personality traits in order to motivate, challenge and train them to be productive.
 Two traits that affect an individual's view of themselves are self-concept and self-esteem.

 9. Common Psychodynamic Treatments: Free Association, Therapist Interpretation, and Catharsis